Corps of Bridges, Waters and Forests: Organization and structure

 There also exist a temporary grade for newly recruited engineers still in training: ingénieur-élève ("engineer-student").

 History

-The Corps des IPEF results of the merger in 2009 of two Grands Corps, namely the Corps des Ingénieurs des Ponts et Chaussées (IPC) (in English "Corps of the engineers of Bridges and Roads") and the Corps des Ingénieurs du Génie rural, des Eaux et des Forêts (IGREF) (in English "Corps of the engineers of Rural Engineering, Waters and Forests").
+The Corps des IPEF resulted from the merger in 2009 of two Grands Corps, namely the Corps des Ingénieurs des Ponts et Chaussées (IPC) (in English "Corps of the engineers of Bridges and Roads") and the Corps des Ingénieurs du Génie rural, des Eaux et des Forêts (IGREF) (in English "Corps of the engineers of Rural Engineering, Waters and Forests").
 They used to recruit their members in École polytechnique, AgroParisTech and École des ponts ParisTech.

 Even before, the Corps des IPC absorbed several formers Corps including civil aviation engineers, geography engineers and meteorological engineers, while the Corps des IGREF absorbed the Corps of the engineers of rural engineering and the Corps of the engineers of waters and forests.